Bachelor of Oral Health

 - provision of care under general anaesthesia within scope of OHT practice

 - preparation for OHT practice in specialist areas of dentistry including orthodontics, prosthodontics, paedodontics, periodontics and special needs dentistry

 - management of polypharmacy and administration of drugs according to regulatory frameworks

 - self- assessment and recognition of boundaries of professional competence and appropriate referral

 - evidence based practice

-- respect for cultural and social conditions that contribute to poor health
+- respect for cultural social and environmental conditions that contribute to poor health